 Idap-dashboard - Displays charts for Identity Data Store, Identity Proxy, and Identity Data Sync servers configured with the monitored-servers command.
 Charts are also displayed for the Metrics Engine server.
-This dashboard is viewed from a browser at :<port>/view/ldap-dashboard">http://<metrics-host>:<port>/view/ldap-dashboard, and is easily customized.
-See <a href="http://customizethe.customiz
+This dashboard is viewed from a browser at :<port>/view/ldap-dashboard">http://smetrics-host>:<port>/view/ldap-dashboard, and is easily customized.
+See Customize the LDAP Dashboard.
+The charts can display information by:

-- Individual server, server location, or server type. - Varying level of detail adjusted by server type.
+- Individual server, server location, or server type. - · Varying level of detail adjusted by server type. - Time scale, providing either a recent or more historical data view.